 People—Employees define our future

 We respect the diversity of our workforce and treat others as we would want to be treated.
-We must also take and accept responsibility and be a role model for others.
+We take and accept responsibility and act as a role model for others.

 Integrity—We commit to the highest ethical standards in all that we do

 We earn our reputation as a highly ethical company through the integrity of our decisions and actions.

 Respect—We encourage diversity of culture, background, experience, thoughts and ideas